zot/CubeCreate/README.txt

 For now, we have a few todos to do.

-- SET UP INFRASTRUCTURE (masterserver, website, blog ..)
+- SET UP INFRASTRUCTURE (masterserver)
 - REMOVE THINGS WE DON'T NEED
 - FINISH THE NEWUI
 - IMPLEMENT TTF RENDERING